veracruz-project/veracruz-examples/i-poc/README.md

 # VOD

 VOD is the application that runs inside veracruz, It provides privacy preserving image processing using ML.
 Please check the [README](https://github.com/veracruz-project/video-object-detection/tree/iotex-demo#readme) of the VoD example.
+It must be built separately from https://github.com/veracruz-project/video-object-detection/tree/504d0ffeb7842ddc399b9ebe858d574c9f90a627

 # Veracruz Policy